 Note on the disposal of used batteries

-1. Free return of used batteries
+1. free take-back of spent batteries

 2. Meaning of the battery symbols